VellaMessiah/ultimate-dsa/README.md

  - I cannot emphasise this enough.
 ALWAYS CREATE A DUMMY HEAD of the linked lists.
 Return Dummy head -> next if you have to but it is always easier to create a dummy head ( In the beginning just make this a practise and soon while solving some of the more advanced problems like LRU cache, you will see why I emphasised this)
  - Linked List questions can often benefit from having two pointers move at different speeds ( How about mid-point of a linked list?
 Cycle Detection?)
  - Linked List cyclicity is the other most important concept - hence I will clearly explain the algorithm and why it works?
 Learn the why part carefully - good companies with smart people and a good culture will ask this instead of asking fancy super-hard rated problems
+ - The whole purpose of Linked lists is dynamic allocation to save memory so always practice every question in an O(1) space way - even if it means sacrificing Performance ( within reason)

 _Reversing a Linked Lists_
 Assume first node is the dummy head.
 We are trying to do this visually: